lllllllGOODBYEllllll/Sylvane/README.md

-# Eloria
+# Sylvan

-**Eloria** is a sleek and modern e-commerce site designed to make a bold impression with minimal content.
+**Sylvan** is a sleek and modern e-commerce site designed to make a bold impression with minimal content.
 Every product is presented with space, elegance, and a sense of high-end visual identity.

 ---